 Upon the Principal’s request and District approval, a student may be granted the permission to exceed the maximum three (3) credit limit.

+The student is enrolled at Central Academy.

+The District shall recognize only those online courses that meet the international standards for online teachers, courses, and programs that have been adopted by the Kentucky Department of Education.

 As determined by school/council policy, students applying for permission to take an alternative course shall complete prerequisites and provide teacher/counselor recommendations to confirm the student posses the maturity level need to function effectively in an alternative learning environment.
-In addition, the express approval of the Principal/designee shall be obtained before a student enrolls in a virtual course.
+Online courses may be subject to review by the Superintendent/designee for conformance with Kentucky Core Academic Standards and District graduation requirements.
+In addition, the express approval of the Principal/designee shall be obtained before a student enrolls in an online course.
 The school must receive an official record of the final grade before credit toward graduation will be recognized.

-CURRICULUM AND INSTRUCTION EX08.1131
+CURRICULUM AND INSTRUCTION DV08.1131